 Bacterial Isolates

 Bacteria associated with corrosion were isolated from these soil samples using different selective media.
-Corrosive bacterial isolates were identified using analytical profile index and molecular method.
+Corrosive bacterial isolates were identified using analytical profile index and molecular method [???].
 Preserved culture of identified and screened bacteria for corrosion potential by the same authors were used (Odesiri-Eruteyan and Omonigho, 2022).

 Samples Preparation

-Metal Sheets.
+Metal Sheets

 Carbon steel normally used for production of pipelines was obtained from steel village in Otokutu, near Warri in Delta State.
-The carbon steel coupons were cut into pieces (semi circular rods) with dimensions of 5 mm by 2 mm with a hacksaw blade.
+The carbon steel coupons (TYPE?) were cut into pieces (semi circular rods) with dimensions of 5 mm by 2 mm with a hacksaw blade.
 The edges were polished into smooth surfaces.
 These were cleaned and washed in distilled water and alcohol to remove any dirt and rust.
-They were washed with acetone to remove grease and were air-dried.
-(Wu et al., 2020).
+They were washed with acetone to remove grease and were air-dried (Wu et al., 2020).
 The coupons were sterilized in dry form wrapped with aluminum foil paper by autoclaving at 121oC for 15 minutes.
-The initial weight was taken before use and final weight was taken after use.
+The initial weight was taken before use and final weight was taken after use.?

 Standardization of Bacterial Suspension